zlatozar/study-paip/ch11/Readme.md

-Logic programming allows a programmer to describe a situation with formulas of predicate logic, and then to use a _mechanical problem solver_ (i.e. a procedure) to make inferences (the process of reaching a conclusion from premisses) from the formulas.
+Logic programming allows a programmer to describe a situation with formulas of predicate logic, and then to use a _mechanical problem solver_ (i.e. a procedure) to make inferences (the process of reaching a conclusion from premises) from the formulas.
 When using a logic programming language, the emphasis is on describing the structure of the application, instead of telling the computer what to do.